hapax/hapax.github.io/assets/maximal.md

 ### 1.3.
 Higher-dimensional blobs <a id="sec-1-3" name="sec-1-3"></a>

-Our observations about the candy store are not only sort of obvious, but seemed confined to a flat, two-dimensional plane.
+Our observations about candy store visits are sort of obvious, and seemed confined to a flat, two-dimensional plane.
 But the benefit of stating them the way we did is that the reasoning generalises in nice ways to situations that seem much more complicated.